hashicorp/terraform-website/content/source/docs/enterprise/install/automating-the-installer.html.md

 }
 ```

-#### Invoking the airgap installation script
+#### Invoking the air gap installation script

-Following on from the [manual airgapped install](./installer.html#run-the-installer-airgapped) steps, you must also have the installer bootstrapper already on the instance.
+Following on from the [manual air gapped install](./installer.html#run-the-installer-airgapped) steps, you must also have the installer bootstrapper already on the instance.
 For illustrative purposes, it is assumed the installer bootstrapper has been unarchived in `/tmp`.

 Once `/etc/replicated.conf` has been created, you can now execute the install script as `root`: